Gravitational-Wave Signatures of Nonstandard Neutrino Properties in Collapsing Stellar Cores

+Thus GWs may be used in a multimessenger approach as one of the most sensitive probes of nonstandard neutrino properties under extreme conditions and, indirectly, even of neutrino self-interactions.
+Otherwise, if an FC-induced GW burst is not observed, very stringent constraints on nonstandard neutrino properties could be placed.
+For instance, resonant conversions of sterile neutrinos inside the PNS~\cite{Hidaka:2007se, Hidaka:2006sg, Caldwell:1999zk} would be disfavored for parameters where enhanced PNS convection is triggered.
+More such possibilities are discussed in SM~\cite{SupplementalMaterial}.

 Our FC treatment assumed lepton number conservation for each flavor individually.
 However, this assumption can be maximally violated in certain BSM models, potentially achieving total flavor equipartition~\cite{Abbar:2022jdm, Abbar:2020ggq, Kharlanov:2020cti, Sasaki:2021bvu}.
-Such scenarios with stronger FC than permitted by our conservative prescription might amplify the effects on PNS convection, because even without maximal FC the impact is significant according to our results.
+Such scenarios with stronger FC than in our conservative prescription might amplify the effects of PNS convection, because even without maximal FC the impact is significant according to our results.
 This highlights the broader relevance of our findings.
 However, due to the nonlinear and coupled nature of SN physics, extrapolations are insufficient, but detailed simulations are necessary for each specific FC scenario to fully assess its consequences.